abhabongse/paxter/docs/one_giant_tutorial.rst

    Link(children=['here'], href='https://example.com')

-Notice that the textual content that is surrounded by *a matching pair of curly braces* is always parsed into a list of values and it always becomes the very first argument of translated function calls.
+Notice that the textual content, surrounded by *a matching pair of curly braces*, is always parsed into a list of values.
+Moreover, the parsed list would always be positioned as the very first argument of translated function calls.
 We call this part the **main argument** of a command.

 Moreover, if we look at how the outermost ``@paragraph`` command is constructed,